nysenate/OpenLegislation/src/main/webapp/static/docs/html/_sources/transcripts_floor.rst.txt

 .. code-block:: javascript

     {
       "success" : true,                                         // Indicates if a transcript was found.
-      "message" : "Data for transcript 090314.txt",   // Response description.
+      "message" : "Data for transcript 2014-09-03T09:00:00",    // Response description.
       "responseType" : "transcript",                            // Response data type.
       "result" : {
-        "filename" : "090314.txt",                    // Filename of transcript.
-        "sessionType" : "REGULAR SESSION",            // Session type "dateTime" : "2014-09-03T09:00",              // Date Time of senate session.
+        "dateTime" : "2014-09-03T09:00",                        // The date and time of the session.
-        "location" : "ALBANY, NEW YORK",              // Location of senate session.
+        "sessionType" : "REGULAR SESSION",                      // Session type "location" : "ALBANY, NEW YORK",                        // Location of senate session.
         "text" : "5100\n\n 1     NEW YORK STATE SE.."           // The text of the transcript.
         }
     }